In the excitement of building a new website, it is easy to rush in and forget to read the fine print.

 WordPress had been recommended to me.
 But, HELP… where are those experienced WordPress users when I need them?

-Eventually, I realized that experts were not required to teach me how to log into a WordPress dashboard.
+Eventually, I realised that experts were not required to teach me how to log into a WordPress dashboard.
 All I needed was to read some information that would clearly explain the process.